 by Mike Ratliff

-Jesus said to him, “No one who puts his hand to the plow and looks back is fit for the kingdom of God.”
-(Luke 9:62 ESV)
+62 But Jesus said to him, “No one, after putting his hand to the plow and looking back, is fit for the kingdom of God.”
+Luke 9:62 (NASB)

 One of the most tragic aspects of the growing apostasy of the Church, with its roots in Pelagianism and Semi-Pelagianism, is the viewing of salvation as “easy” or something that can be planned or manipulated by men.
 Along with this, those who are its proponents must necessarily view God as somewhat less than Sovereign.
-They also do not teach that those who come to Jesus must necessarily become subject to the Lordship of Christ.
+They also do not teach that those who come to Jesus must necessarily become subject to Christ as their Lord.
 What did Jesus say about this?

 Our salvation was costly to our Lord.
 First He had to become a Man, live a perfect, sinless life, suffer many things, be rejected by the elders and chief priests and scribes, be killed by crucifixion, and on the third day be raised from the dead.
 After telling His disciples this, He then tells them that all who follow Him as His disciples must deny themselves, take up their own cross daily and follow Him.

-As they were going along the road, someone said to him, “I will follow you wherever you go.”
-And Jesus said to him, “Foxes have holes, and birds of the air have nests, but the Son of Man has nowhere to lay his head.”
-To another he said, “Follow me.”
-But he said, “Lord, let me first go and bury my father.”
-And Jesus said to him, “Leave the dead to bury their own dead.
-But as for you, go and proclaim the kingdom of God.”
-Yet another said, “I will follow you, Lord, but let me first say farewell to those at my home.”
-Jesus said to him, “No one who puts his hand to the plow and looks back is fit for the kingdom of God.”
-(Luke 9:57-62 ESV)
+57 As they were going along the road, someone said to Him, “I will follow You wherever You go.”
+58 And Jesus said to him, “The foxes have holes and the birds of the air have nests, but the Son of Man has nowhere to lay His head.”
+59 And He said to another, “Follow Me.”
+But he said, “Lord, permit me first to go and bury my father.”
+60 But He said to him, “Allow the dead to bury their own dead; but as for you, go and proclaim everywhere the kingdom of God.”
+61 Another also said, “I will follow You, Lord; but first permit me to say good-bye to those at home.”
+62 But Jesus said to him, “No one, after putting his hand to the plow and looking back, is fit for the kingdom of God.”
+Luke 9:57-62 (NASB)

 In this passage our Lord shows us that the “coming to Jesus” that is punctiliar, once and done, is not something that can be done casually.
 It can’t be conditional or on the terms of the person.
 It is unconditional and on our Lord’s terms.
 Those who are truly saved come to Him and are New Creations who do not look back to the world or anything else as more desirable than eternal life with Him.

-“Enter by the narrow gate.
-For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
-For the gate is narrow and the way is hard that leads to life, and those who find it are few.
-(Matthew 7:13-14 ESV)
+13 “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
+14 For the gate is small and the way is narrow that leads to life, and there are few who find it.
+Matthew 7:13-14 (NASB)